KennedyMwavu/KennedyMwavu/README.md

 - PostgreSQL
 - LaTex

-### Lately
-Currently **learning** HTML, CSS & JavaScript.

 ### Website
 Visit [mwavu.com](mwavu.com) to view my portfolio and some of the projects I've worked on.

-All the code for the projects is in my github repositories.
+All the code for the projects is also linked to my github repositories.